Cheriot-Bett/Cheriot-Bett/README.md

 - 👋 Hi, I’m @Cheriot-Bett
 - 👀 I’m interested in ...
-Android ,flutter,Artificial Intelligence(Deep Learning)
+Android,Django,flutter,Artificial Intelligence(Deep Learning)
 - 🌱 I’m currently learning ...flutter
 - 💞️ I’m looking to collaborate on ...Any interesting projects which will push my thinking to the limits
 - 📫 How to reach me ..0757066479.